bwynn/gallery/readme.md

 gallry.init(gallry, slides, el);
 ```
 ### preferences(timing, easing, loop, retina)
 Preferences are not required for gallry.js to operate.
 If you opt out of using the preferences method on your gallery, the gallery will use default settings to handle sliding transitions and timing.
-The timing argument accepts a number, as detailed in javascript standards, milliseconds.
-The easing argument accepts an easing string property.
-These follow the javascript standard for style easing declarations eg. "easeInOut".
+The timing argument accepts a number in milliseconds.
+The easing argument accepts a string value.
+This should match style easing declarations eg. "easeInOut".
 The loop argument declares the ability to loop to the first slide from the last slide and vice versa.
 It takes a boolean value - true will allow looping, false will disable this feature.
 The retina argument enables takes the image source string and slices it and adds an underscored 2x to the string.
 This will require 2x images to be available, and as such, the file name needs to match the format.
 Default is set to false.
 Default values for these arguments listed in example below:
 ```
 gallry.preferences(300, "ease", false, false);